The Creative Project

 - How.
 Talk about the impact of the project, how it will happen, and how the person speaking with you can help.

 As you begin to shape this material into a narrative format, you will want to keep in mind that less is more for the listener.
 This requires that you concentrate on highlighting the key elements of your project.
-A good goal to work towards is a that can be delivered in five minutes or less.
+A good goal to work towards is a pitch that can be delivered in five minutes or less.
 Anything more than that and people lose focus on what you are saying.
 If you lose their attention, you have lost their funding or support.

 To help you navigate this challenge, consider word count as your partner in persuasion.
 On average, you can speak about 150 words per minute at a conversational pace.
 This means your text needs to be 750 words or less.
 Yes, that’s right—750 words or less.
 While at first daunting, this constraint of word count can help guide you in the design of your text as it demands deliberate attention to word choice and structure.
 There is no room for superfluous items or points.
 Your script needs to be focused, informative, and authentic.
 Channel your inner Ernest Hemingway.
 Be merciless with your pitch script.
 Experiment with what you can remove so that you keep only the essential.
 It’s like you are packing a road trip travel bag—when in doubt, leave it out!